 “I didn’t know anything about dementia then,” Joo Ee recounts.
-Upon further inquiry from the psychiatrist, it was discovered that Mdm Toh’s late father—Joo Ee’s maternal grandfather—was once a icted with the disease, indicating that Mdm Toh’s condition was likely hereditary.
+Upon further inquiry from the psychiatrist, it was discovered that Mdm Toh’s late father—Joo Ee’s maternal grandfather—was once afflicted with the disease, indicating that Mdm Toh’s condition was likely hereditary.

 Despite the shock from the news, Joo Ee did not lose hope.
-He was tenacious, and resolved to confront the problem bravely.
-“I must nd out more about the problem,” he told himself.
+He was tenacious and resolved to confront the problem bravely.
+“I must find out more about the problem,” he told himself.
 He took it upon himself to actively research on how to care for his mother.

 Finding a second family

 Initially, Joo Ee felt overwhelmed by his newfound responsibilities as his mother’s primary caregiver.
 He currently also looks after his father, who has kidney failure.

 But Joo Ee did not remain alone in his journey.
 Mdm Toh’s psychiatrist at SGH introduced him to ADA.
 Joo Ee was invited to his first session with ADA’s Caregiver’s Support Group.
 It was there where he met many fellow caregivers, who shared similar struggles with him.

 At the meetings, caregivers got to meet social workers and healthcare professionals, who were ever-ready to offer advice on mitigating issues they faced at home.
 Volunteer doctors from Tan Tock Seng Hospital also came by occasionally to give talks, providing caregivers with valuable information on dementia.
 The participants enjoyed stress-relieving activities such as yoga and tai-chi.